27 Types of Construction Vehicles with Their Names, Pictures, and Features

 Concrete mixer trucks

 Concrete mixing is an intensive job that requires continuous mixing to avoid hardening waste.
 Thankfully, concrete mixer trucks were introduced to eliminate manual labor.
-These specialized trucks have rotating drums that blend cement, stones, and water and ensure a uniform mix.
+These specialized trucks, an important construction work machine for rotating drums that blend cement, stones, and water and ensure a uniform mix.

 These are the features of concrete mixer trucks: